 The revolving credit facility contains customary conditions to borrowing, events of default and covenants, including covenants that restrict our ability to incur indebtedness, grant liens, make distributions to holders of our stock or the stock of our subsidiaries, make investments or engage in transactions with our affiliates.
 The revolving credit facility also contains two financial maintenance covenants: a consolidated total assets covenant and a minimum liquidity balance of \$350.0 million, which includes any available borrowing capacity.
 The obligations under the revolving credit facility are secured by liens on substantially all of our domestic assets, including certain domestic intellectual property assets.
-We are in compliance with all covenants and there were no amounts outstanding under this facility as of March 31, 2019.
+We are in compliance with all covenants and there were no amounts outstanding under this facility as of June 30, 2019.

 On April 23, 2019, we closed our IPO in which we issued and sold 75,000,000 shares of Class A common stock at \$19.00 per share.
-We received net proceeds of \$1,368.0 million after deducting underwriting discounts and commissions and before deducting estimated offering costs of \$8.7 million, of which \$5.6 million was included in other assets as of March 31, 2019.
-We utilized a portion of the net proceeds from this offering to pay approximately \$303.3 million to satisfy the related tax withholding and remittance obligations.
+We received net proceeds of \$1,368.0 million after deducting underwriting discounts and commissions and before deducting offering costs of \$9.8 million.
+We utilized a portion of the net proceeds from this offering to pay approximately \$302.7 million to satisfy the related tax withholding and remittance obligations.